OSTEOPATHIC BOARD CERTIFICATION

 Overview

-Through the following components, board-certified physicians maintain Osteopathic Continuous Certification in the primary specialties of Anatomic Pathology and Clinical Pathology/Laboratory Medicine, and its subspecialties.
+Through the following requirements, board-certified physicians maintain Osteopathic Continuous Certification in the primary specialties of Anatomic Pathology and Clinical Pathology/Laboratory Medicine and its subspecialties.

 Component 1 | Active Licensure